pupil-labs/pupil-docs/src/invisible/explainers/glasses-and-companion-device.md

 If you want to replace or add an extra Companion device you can purchase it [directly from us](https://pupil-labs.com/products/invisible/accessories/) or from any other distributor.
 The companion app is free and can be downloaded from the [Play Store](https://play.google.com/store/apps/details?id=com.pupillabs.invisiblecomp).

+Using a fully charged OnePlus 8 device you get around 150 minutes of continuous recording time.
+You can extend this duration by simultaneously charging the phone during a recording using a powered USB-C hub.
+With this setup you connect the hub to the phone, and the Pupil Invisible device and a power source to the hub.

+Note that not every USB-C hub is compatible with Android!
+One hub we have tested successfully is available [here](https://www.amazon.de/dp/B08CKXNJZS/ref=pe_27091401_487027711_TE_SCE_dp_1).
+Also note that the original OnePlus charger is not compatible with regular hubs (including the linked one) because it uses non-standard power delivery.
+Other regular UBS charger should work though.

 ## Companion Device Updates
 ### Companion App
 Make sure to update the Companion app on a regular basis.
 The latest version will always be available on the